 Additional Details

-Each event license comes with an entitlement of 10 organizers.
-Organizers can run unlimited webinars, virtual, hybrid, and onsite events with annual plans.
+Each event license comes with unlimited registrations for all of events, and can run unlimited webinars and events with an annual plan.

 I didn't select Whova but it's more socially inclined versus Hopin which is very professional.
 More opportunity to engage with persons and become friends.